willsam100/CodingWIthSamBlog/_posts/2017-09-25-fsharp-classes-23-view-models.md

 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: View models make for a great way to learn the class features of F#.
+Here are 23 useless view models so you can build many more useful F# view models!
 permalink: "/2017/09/25/fsharp-classes-23-view-models/"
 ---
 The View model is the centerpiece to MVVM, with no external dependencies.
 As a result, the view model is an excellent class that requires no libraries while also exercising many language features related to classes.
 These requirements make view models a great example for learning how to build classes in a new language.